 Cable Car Museum

-The Cable Car Museum is housed in the Cable Car Barn which is also an active depot for the system.
+The Cable Car Museum, at 1201 Mason Street, is housed in the Cable Car Barn, which is also an active depot for the system.
 Here you can see the mechanism of engines, cables, gears and brakes that pull the cable cars.